 He was also able to explore some less serious topics, including creating a product for one of his courses — The Master & Kitty Cat Company toys, a product inspired by a friend who is a dominatrix.
 The friend commissioned Dennis to make something for her using colourful nylon cord.
 Dennis’ cats Stevie and Olive were having just as much fun with the braided strands and the kitty toy line became a reality.
 In addition to the cats, Dennis and his partner also have two dogs, Daisy and Hudson.

-Dennis said he’s excited for an in-person graduation ceremony after a long two years, and taking the next step in his journey with the team here at Vincent Design.
+Dennis said he’s excited for an in-person graduation ceremony after a long two years, and taking the next step in his journey.